nereaiscamu/ML_project2/README.md

 ## Training models

-To train one of the models, from the command line type ```train.py --dataset=dataset_id```, where dataset_id is the index preceding the different models listed in trained models.
-Also, if the dataset has been previously generated, add as an argument ```--use-saved-dataset=True```.
+To train one of the models, from the command line run ```python train.py --dataset dataset_id```, where dataset_id is the index preceding the different models listed in trained models.
+Also, if the dataset has been previously generated, add as an argument ```--use-saved-dataset True```.

 The following arguments can be passed to ```train.py```: